PrestaShop/prestashop-specs/back-office/wishlist.md

 The user can only select one list, so the product can be added to only one list.

 What happens in each case?
-1. When no list has been created: the logged-in user has the option to add the item(s) to the default list or create a new list
+1. When no list has already been created: the logged-in user can add the item(s) to the default favorites list or create a new list.
 2. When at least one list has been created: the logged-in user can add the item(s) to the default favorites list, one of the existing lists, or create a new list.
 3. When more than X lists have been created: the logged-in user can scroll down to see all the lists created.